Koumbaya/wumpus/README.md

 5. **Winning and Losing**:
    - **Winning**: The player wins by shooting the Wumpus without falling into a pit or being eaten.
    - **Losing**: The player loses by getting struck by an arrow, falling into a pit, or being eaten by the Wumpus.
+   When losing, you restart at the same level you were on.

 6. **Levels Topology**:
    Levels are often 3D shapes flattened to 2d and thus, can be hard to visualize.
-See the `levels` folder for 2D renders (but forget the numbers you see on the graph, they are randomized!)
+See the `levels` folder for 2D renders (but forget the numbers you see on the graph, they are randomized!) or better yet, try to map them !
    - **1**: Is a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png) with 20 caverns.
-   - **2**: Is a moebius strip with 20 caverns.
+   - **2**: Is a [moebius strip](https://en.wikipedia.org/wiki/M%C3%B6bius_strip) with 20 caverns.
    - **3**: Is a string of beads that loops around. ·:··:··:··:··:·
-   - **4**: Is a serie of 5 hexagons connected in a torus shape.
+   - **4**: Is a serie of 5 hexagons connected in a wrapped torus shape.
    - **5**: Is a Dendrite-like cave with a branching pattern and a lot of dead-ends.
    - **6**: Is a grid of one-way tunnels.
 Each cavern is connected to 2 other cavern.
 Be careful or you might need to loop around !

 7. **Advanced**:
-   - In advanced mode, you must kill the wumpus then find your way out of the labyrinth by finding a key and its door!
+   - In advanced mode, you must kill the wumpus then find your way out of the level by finding a key and its door!

 **Notes**: Small difference with the original game :
 It would only move 1 cave, which was kind of easier (to relocate) but less forgetfull (it would have a 1/3 chance of eating you unless you backtracked 1 room).